logo

 Hours & Work Schedule

-Hours will vary based on business needs and may include days, evenings, weekends and holidays.
-Some travel maybe required.
+The primary schedule for this position will be Sunday-Thursdays.
+The hours will vary based on business needs and may include days, evenings, weekends and holidays.
+Infrequent overnight travel may be required.

 Department: Science Learning